mtjakobczyk/ref-aws-serverless-file-transfer/README.md

 ## Demo
 This repository ships a full-working solution.

-The code is split into two separate "projects":
+The code is split into two separate and independently-deployed "projects":
 1. Service
     ```
       service